Thyroid Cancer

 Operations used for thyroid cancer care include:

-• Removing all or most of the thyroid (thyroidectomy) : The removal of all thyroid tissue (total thyroidectomy) or most thyroid tissue may require an operation to remove the thyroid gland (near-total thyroidectomy).
-To minimize the risk of damage to the parathyroid glands, which help control the calcium levels in your blood, the surgeon also leaves small rims of thyroid tissue around the parathyroid glands.
+• Removing all or most of the thyroid (thyroidectomy): The removal of all thyroid tissue (total thyroidectomy) or most thyroid tissue may require an operation to remove the thyroid gland (near-total thyroidectomy).
+The surgeon leaves small rims of thyroid tissue around the parathyroid glands to minimize the risk of damaging them, as these glands help control the calcium levels in your blood.

 Surgery on the thyroid carries a risk of bleeding and infection.
 During surgery, damage to your parathyroid glands can also occur, which can lead to low calcium levels in your body.

-There is also a possibility that after surgery, the nerves attached to the vocal cords can not function normally, which may cause paralysis of the vocal cord, hoarseness, changes in speech or breathing difficulties.
+There is also a possibility that after surgery, the nerves attached to the vocal cords can not function normally, which may cause paralysis of the vocal cords, hoarseness, changes in speech, or breathing difficulties.
 Treatment can boost nerve problems or reverse them.

 Thyroid hormone therapy

-You can take the thyroid hormone drug levothyroxine (Levoxyl, Synthroid, others for life after a thyroidectomy.
+You can take the thyroid hormone drug levothyroxine (Levoxyl, Synthroid, and others) for life after a thyroidectomy.

 This drug has two advantages: it provides the missing hormone that your thyroid will normally generate and suppresses your pituitary gland’s production of thyroid-stimulating hormone (TSH).
 Conceivably, high TSH levels could encourage any remaining cancer cells to expand.